Jay Haley was a 20th century psychotherapist who helped develop brief therapy, family therapy, and strategic psychotherapy.

 Haley worked for many years studying psychotherapy and observing many leaders in his field, including Frieda Fromm-Reichmann and Milton Erickson.
-With over a decade of experience in family therapy, Haley and his wife Elizabeth founded "Family Process," a journal dedicated to family therapy.
-In addition to editing the journal, Haley helped Milton Erickson gain recognition in the professional world with the book Uncommon Therapy.
-After working at the Mental Research Institute in California, Haley moved to the Philadelphia Child Guidance Clinic.
-Haley eventually found himself in Washington DC, and with the help of his second wife, founded the Family Therapy Institute of Washington DC.
-He continued to study and teach Strategic Family Therapy, an approach that he was integral in developing.
-During his time at the institute, Haley published several books, including one of the most ground-breaking books in the realm of family therapy, Problem-Solving Therapy.
+With over a decade of experience in family therapy, Haley and his wife Elizabeth founded Family Process, a journal dedicated to family therapy.
+In addition to editing the journal, Haley wrote the book Uncommon Therapy that helped Milton Erickson gain recognition in the professional world.

+In 1959, Haley became the Director of Research at the Mental Research Institute in Palo Alto, California, and in 1967, he joined the staff at the Philadelphia Child Guidance Clinic.
+Haley and his second wife, Cloe Madanes, founded the Family Therapy Institute of Washington DC in 1976.
+He continued to study and teach strategic family therapy, an approach that he was integral in developing.
+During his time at the institute, Haley published several books, including one of the most groundbreaking books in the realm of family therapy, Problem-Solving Therapy.

 Contribution to Psychology